Smart TV Advertising

 Samsung ads are an important part of Samsung’s overall business.
 These include not only Samsung ads on phones targeted to Galaxy users but also Samsung ads for TV.
 There are ads that are specific to Samsung smart TVs, such as the Samsung TV pop up on bottom of screen.

-More than that, Samsung offers Samsung DSP.
-DSP stands for demand side platform and provides a facility for marketers to take advantage of programmatic advertising, which is today’s automated way that digital ads are bought and sold.
+Samsung offers Samsung DSP.
+DSP stands for Demand Side Platform and provides a facility for marketers to take advantage of programmatic advertising, which is today’s automated way that digital ads are bought and sold.
 In the DSP, advertisers select parameters such as how frequently they want their ads to run and demographic characteristics of their desired audience, and the DSP takes their ads to the programmatic marketplace where the ads are matched with available slots.

 Samsung smart TVs are equipped with a feature called Automated Content Recognition (ACR) that tracks the viewing behavior of their audiences.
 ACR captures data on who is watching which content, viewing which ads, and using which smart TV apps.
 This information is available to advertisers to help their targeting and provide feedback on the types of audiences viewing their ads.
 ACR tracks not only who saw the ads, but also who missed them.